Sondzus/MathStat474/HW2.md

 # MathStat474 - HW 2

-> Posted: Mon Aug 18. **Due: Wed Sep 3.**
+> Posted: Mon Jan 12.  **Due: Thu 1/29.**

 ## Problem 1

-Solve exercise 1.2 in the textbook
+Solve Exercise  2.9.14:  in the textbook. <!-- old HW: 1.2, 1.3, 1.9. in old book-->
+The problem asks to:

+* Find the sample mean and sample standard deviation of these 100-meter swim times.
+* Construct a dot diagram of the data.
+* Comment on anything unusual that you see.

 ## Problem 2.

-Solve exercise 1.3 in the textbook.
+Solve Exercise  2.9.28.
+The problem asks to:

+* Construct a frequency distribution and histogram.

+(Note that problem 2.9.30 has an online solution for you to see, if you are stuck and need some ideas.)

 ## Problem 3.

+Solve Exercise 2.9.39.
+The problem asks to:

-Compute the range of the data, sample variance, and sample standard deviation in exercises 1.2.
+* Calculate the sample mean, sample variance, and sample standard deviation.
+* Construct a box plot of the data.

 ## Problem 4.

-Solve exercise 1.9 in the textbook.
+Solve Exercise 2.9.44.
+The problem asks  to compare two boxplots from added data.

 ## Problem 5.